 Reavis High School has special education programs designed to meet the individual needs of identified students in the least restrictive environment.
 Entrance to and exit from programs is determined through an I.E.P. conference.
-Any parent or staff member can recommend a student to the Response to Intervention Team for consideration.
+Any parent or staff member can refer a student for potential evaluation by the Multi-Tiered System of Support Team.